james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 `type` - For EPP registries this is `epp`

-`sessions` - Number of simultainious EPP sessions the registry will allow you / you want to maintain
+`sessions` - Number of simultaneous EPP sessions the registry will allow you / you want to maintain

 `prices` - A JSON of the prices you wish to charge.
 This can specify a fixed price, a multiplication factor or a fixed addition to the registry price